- Listing Type: Summer Programs

 - Ages: 15, 16, 17, 18, 19+, 19

-By using the School of Architecture curriculum as a model, specially designed courses, including Design, Graphics, and Theory, will engage various exercises.
-Interrelated aspects of architecture including design, landscape architecture, historic preservation, and urban planning, will assist the student in combining learned information with actual experience.
+U-SoA's curriculum will serve as the model with specially-designed courses to include Design, Graphics and Theory, with a focused theme for each session.
+Interrelated aspects of architecture, including design, landscape architecture, historic preservation and urban planning, will assist the student in combining learned information with actual hands-on experience.

-In the studio, high school teens and young adults will explore and gain working familiarity with the techniques and concerns of designers by conceptualizing, drawing, model making, and developing ideas for an architectural project.
-Resources made available through the School of Architecture include drafting supplies, computer aided design programming, and photographic equipment.
+In the studio, students will explore and gain familiarity with the techniques and concerns of designers by drawing, model-making, and proposing designs for several projects.
+School of Architecture resources will include drafting supplies and equipment, computer-aided design programming, and photographic equipment.
 Studio courses will encourage intuitive action and rapid visual analysis.
-At the close of the program, a school wide exhibition will display the students' work.
+At the close of the program, a school-wide exhibition will display the students’ work.